cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

   return current_epsilon
 ```

-This function can then be used to do random actions occasionally to facilitate the exploration.
-To do that, we need to modify slightly how the actions are computed and submitted.
+This function can then be used to occasionally do random actions, to facilitate the exploration.
+To do that, we need to slightly modify how the actions are computed and submitted.

 ```python
 if event.type == cogment.EventType.ACTIVE: